-On the other hand, the study of noninertial effects due to rotating frames have been widely investigated in the literature since to 1910 decade \cite{Matsuo2011}, where the best-known effects are the Sagnac \cite{Sagnac,Post}, Barnett \cite{Barnett,Ono}, Einstein-de Hass \cite{Einstein} and Mashhoon \cite{Mashhoon} effects.
-In the last years nonineral effects have been investigated also in some condensed matter systems, such as in the quantum Hall effect \cite{Fischer,Viefers,Matsuo}, Bose-Einstein condensates \cite{Schweikhard,Cooper,Bretin}, fullerene molecules \cite{Shen,Lima} and in atomic gases \cite{Cooper2008,Lu}.
-Discussions about the neutrons interferometry induced by the Earth's rotation have been made in Refs. \cite{Werner}.
-Besides, the study of noninertial effects in relativistic quantum systems also gained notoriety and focus of investigations in recent years \cite{Wang2018,Santos,Hosseinpour2015,Castro}.
-In special, the ED in a rotating frame has several applications, for instance, such equation is applied in physical problems involving spin currents \cite{Dayi2018,MatsuoPRL}, Sagnac and Hall effects \cite{Anandan,Zubkov}, chiral symmetry \cite{Chernodub}, magnetic fields \cite{Liu,Chernodub2017}, fullerene molecules \cite{Cavalcante,Gonzalez,Kolesnikov}, nanotubes and carbon nanocons \cite{Cunha,Gomes}.
+Over the years, the study of noninertial effects generated by rotating frames have also been investigated in the literature \cite{Matsuo2011}, where the best-known effects are the Sagnac \cite{Sagnac,Post}, Barnett \cite{Barnett,Ono}, Einstein-de Hass \cite{Einstein} and Mashhoon \cite{Mashhoon} effects.
+In the last years, noninertial effects were investigated in some condensed matter systems, such as in the quantum Hall effect \cite{Fischer,Viefers,Matsuo}, Bose-Einstein condensates \cite{Schweikhard,Cooper,Bretin}, fullerene molecules \cite{Shen,Lima}, and in atomic gases \cite{Cooper2008,Lu}.
+Discussions about the neutrons interferometry induced by Earth's rotation was made in Ref. \cite{Werner}.
+On the other hand, the study of noninertial effects in relativistic quantum systems also gained relevance and focus of investigations in recent years \cite{Wang2018,Santos,Hosseinpour2015,Castro}.
+In particular, the DE in a rotating frame has several applications, for instance, is applied in physical problems involving spin currents \cite{Dayi2018,MatsuoPRL}, Sagnac and Hall effects \cite{Anandan,Zubkov}, chiral symmetry \cite{Chernodub}, external magnetic fields \cite{Liu,Chernodub2017}, fullerene molecules \cite{Cavalcante,Gonzalez,Kolesnikov}, nanotubes and carbon nanocones \cite{Cunha,Gomes}, etc.